Dennitz/Dennitz.github.io/_pages/aboutme.md

 permalink: /aboutme/
 ---

+Hi, my name is Dennis Hellweg and I'm a full-stack software engineer.
+Most of my working time is spent building things with Ruby on Rails.
+Besides that, I have used Javascript and Typescript quite a bit, together with React and React Native.

+On the deployment side, I have used AWS and Heroku, have extensively worked with Docker and have some experience in using Kubernetes.

-Hi, I'm Dennis Hellweg!
-I am a full-stack software engineer with experience in web development and cloud deployments.
-You can check out some of my publicly available [projects](/projects) or take a look at my [GitHub profile](https://github.com/Dennitz).
+You can check out some of my [projects](/projects) or take a look at my [GitHub profile](https://github.com/Dennitz).

 ## Contact
 Need help building a new website?
 Neep help with your existing site?
 Or how about just a friendly chat?